-- There have been 76 condo re-sales on Singer Island through May 2018.
-The sold prices averaged 92% of list price.
+- There were 16 condo re-sales on Singer Island in May of 2019; four of which were in the $1 million price range.
+The sold prices averaged 91% of list price.

-- There were no short sales in May; as well as, none year-to-date.
+- There were no short sales in in the past 12 months.

-June 1st is the official start of Hurricane Season in Florida with it ending on November 30th.
-Once again it is time to take stock of emergency supplies and make sure evacuation plans are current NOAA’s Climate Prediction Center is forecasting a 75-percent chance that the 2018 Atlantic hurricane season will be near- or above-normal.
+June 1st was the official start of Hurricane Season in Florida with it ending on November 30th.
+Once again it is time to take stock of emergency supplies and make sure evacuation plans are current.
+NOAA’s Climate Prediction Center is forecasting a 70-percent chance that the 2019 Atlantic hurricane season will be near- or above-normal.

-NOAA’s forecasters predict a 70-percent likelihood of 10 to 16 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
+NOAA’s forecasters predict a likely range of 9 to 56 named storms (winds of 39 mph or higher), of which 4 to 8 could become hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
 An average hurricane season produces 12 named storms, of which 6 become hurricanes, including 3 major hurricanes.

 The two most important items after a storm are water and ice.
 It is suggested residents should have a storm supply of three days’ worth of nonperishable food and a five-day water supply (one gallon per person per day) in the event of a hurricane.
 An even better goal is a five- to seven-day supply of nonperishable food and a seven-day water supply of three gallons per person per day.

 - Keep spare cash handy in case ATMs aren’t working,